Multiqubit Clifford groups are unitary 3-designs: Proof of thm:Clifford3designM

-To prove \thref{thm:Rank3subSp}, we need to introduce several auxiliary results following \rscite{CameK79,CameK02}.
-A subgroup of $\Sp{2n}{2}$ is \emph{primitive} if it acts transitively on nonzero vectors and preserves no nontrivial partition.
-It is antiflag transitive if it acts transitively on all pairs $(\mu, A)$ of nonzero vector $\mu$ and hyperplane $A$ such that $\mu\notin A$. \begin{lemma} Any rank-3 subgroup of $\Sp{2n}{2}$ for $n\geq2$ is primitive. \end{lemma} \begin{proof} Let $R$ be a rank-3 subgroup, then $R$ is transitive and the point stabilizer of any nonzero vector $\mu$ partitions the remaining nonzero vectors into two orbits according to their symplectic products with $\mu$.
-Therefore, the stabilizer has two orbits on $\bbF_2^{2n*}$ of lengths $2^{2n-1}-2$ and $2^{2n-1}$.
+\begin{theorem} The group $\Sp{2n}{2}$ with $n\geq2$ has no proper rank-3 subgroup except when $n=2$, in which case it has a unique proper rank-3 subgroup, that is, the alternating group $A_6$ embedded in $\Sp{4}{2}$. \end{theorem} This theorem follows from the work of Cameron and Kantor \cite{CameK79,CameK02}, although it is not easy to spot an explicit statement in these references.
+To prove this theorem, we need to introduce a few auxiliary concepts and results.
+A subgroup of $\Sp{2n}{2}$ is \emph{primitive} if it acts transitively on nonzero vectors in $\bbF_2^{2n}$ and preserves no nontrivial partition.
+It is \emph{antiflag transitive} if it acts transitively on all pairs $(\mu, H)$ of nonzero vectors and hyperplanes in $\bbF_2^{2n}$ with $\mu\notin H$ \cite{CameK79,CameK02}. \begin{lemma} Any rank-3 subgroup of $\Sp{2n}{2}$ for $n\geq2$ is primitive. \end{lemma} \begin{proof} Let $R$ be a rank-3 subgroup of $\Sp{2n}{2}$; then $R$ is transitive, and the point stabilizer of any nonzero vector $\mu$ partitions the remaining nonzero vectors into two orbits according to their symplectic products with $\mu$.
+Therefore, the stabilizer has two orbits on $\bbF_2^{2n*}$ of lengths $2^{2n-1}-2$ and $2^{2n-1}$, respectively.
 If $R$ is not primitive, then any block in a nontrivial partition has size either $2^{2n-1}-1$ or $2^{2n-1}+1$.
 On the other hand, the size must be a divisor of $2^{2n}-1$.
 This contradiction shows that $R$ is primitive. \end{proof}